 The organizations that have leveraged Tricentis Tosca most successfully have also established a close relationship with Tricentis and taken advantage of the resources the company offers.
-These organizations have learned best practice via case studies and webinars, leveraged Tricentis MOOCs (massive open online courses) and other forms of training and developed close relationships with Tricentis Support and Customer Success Managers.
+These organizations have learned best practice via case studies and webinars, leveraged Tricentis online courses, tutorials and other forms of training and developed close relationships with Tricentis Support and Customer Success Managers.